Purple Loosestrife

 admissions of its beauty are negated by admonishments

 for its terrible invasiveness.
-In reality, Purple
+In reality, purple

-Loosestrife is not nearly as destructive to habitats as
+not nearly as destructive to habitats as

 it’s often made out to be, being more problematic when